NOTE: A NEW STATE FLAG HAS BEEN CHOSEN

 UTAH media discussed adopting a new state flag in 2001, with the Salt Lake Tribune sponsoring an unofficial contest to replace the old design (left).
 The effort continued in the legislature amid other design proposals, including a popular redesign (center) which was adopted in 2021 as a commemorative state flag for the 125th anniversary of statehood; the same law established a process to consider a new flag.
 After a public contest, a winning design was chosen in November 2022, signed into law in March 2023, and took effect in March 2024 (at right).
 The original state flag will serve as a historic standard for ceremonial occasions.

-View the 125th anniversary flag redesign website here & on Twitter
+View the 125th anniversary flag redesign website here & on X/Twitter

 View the laws of 2021 (commemorative flag) & 2023 (new state flag); plus the executive order of 2023 (dual displays)